Mihir-Bhagat/Hackrx-5/README.md

 Data Extraction (Level 1): Outputs extracted diagnoses into an Excel sheet with a predefined format.

-Post-Extraction Correction (Level 2): Corrects errors in extracted diagnoses to improve accuracy, particularly for ambiguous handwritten text (e.g., "GPLA / 36wks t 4days").
+Post-Extraction Correction (Level 2): Corrects errors in extracted diagnoses to improve accuracy, particularly for ambiguous handwritten text.

 **Evaluation Metrics:**